Museums

 American Farm Heritage Museum (Greenville)

 Farm implements, tools, tractors and other equipment dating back 100 years are featured.
-Open Saturdays April - October and for special
+Open Saturdays April - October and for special events.

 I-70 at IL 127 | Greenville, IL